 “Area EPS” shall mean the Company EPS.
 This term is used in the Institute of Electrical and Electronics Engineers (IEEE) Standard 1547-2003, “IEEE Standard for Interconnecting Distributed Resources with Electric Power Systems” (“IEEE Standard 1547-2003”).

-“Authorization to Interconnect” shall mean an official written notification provided by the Company to the Interconnecting Customer, authorizing the Interconnecting Customer to activate and operate the Facility subject to the terms of the Interconnection Service Agreement.
+“Authorization to Interconnect” shall mean an official written notification provided by the Company to the Interconnecting Customer, authorizing the Interconnecting Customer to activate and operate the Facility subject to the terms of the Interconnection Service Agreement or Conditional Approval, as applicable.

 “Business Day” shall be defined as the next working day, not including Saturday, Sunday or a legal holiday, after a request or application has been received by the Company.